act3-ace/SafeRL/README.md

 These files assume that you have Anaconda or equivalent and standard Python packages installed.
 1. To run from the command line, open a terminal
 2. To run using the standard Anaconda packages, type `conda activate base`.
 This should make (base) show up before you username.
-3. Navigate to the 'spacecraftdockingrl/RL_algorithms' folder.
+3. Navigate to the correct folder.
 4. Decide what algorithm you'd like to run, e.g. run the vanilla policy gradient RL algorithm `python VPG.py`

 ## Uploading to GitLab